The Most Important Factor: Lemonaid's Ownership History

 Lemonaid Health was built as a primary care platform — a model where licensed clinicians handle a broad range of conditions including UTIs, birth control, erectile dysfunction, mental health, and weight management.
 This generalist approach served Lemonaid well as a comprehensive telehealth destination.
 For GLP-1 weight management specifically, however, specialization matters in ways that affect the quality of day-to-day clinical management.

-One of the most clinically significant differences between Lemonaid Health and Luma Health is tirzepatide access.
-The SURMOUNT-5 trial (2024) demonstrated that tirzepatide produces approximately 20% more weight loss than semaglutide in head-to-head comparison — making tirzepatide the superior weight loss agent for patients who tolerate it.
+One potentially significant difference between Lemonaid Health and Luma Health is tirzepatide access.
+A head-to-head SURMOUNT trial (SURMOUNT-5, 2024) found tirzepatide produced greater average weight loss than semaglutide — making tirzepatide a meaningful option for patients who tolerate it well.
 Having access to both medications matters for patients who do not achieve their weight loss goals on semaglutide and need to switch, or who want to start with tirzepatide given the evidence.

-Luma Health offers compounded tirzepatide at $297/month flat — the same pricing model as semaglutide, with no dose-tier increases.
-Lemonaid Health's tirzepatide availability should be verified directly, as GLP-1 program specifics can change with Lemonaid's evolving operational structure under 23andMe.
-Patients who want guaranteed tirzepatide access as part of their treatment plan should verify current availability with Lemonaid before enrolling specifically because of the importance of that option if semaglutide does not produce their target response.
+Luma Health offers compounded tirzepatide at $297/month flat — the same all-inclusive pricing model as semaglutide, with no dose-tier increases.
+Lemonaid Health's tirzepatide availability should be verified directly, as program specifics can change under Lemonaid's newer ownership structure.
+Patients who want guaranteed tirzepatide access as part of their treatment plan should verify current availability with Lemonaid before enrolling.

 Who Each Provider Is Best For